21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 This leads us to the next step — the list of nice-to-have marketing technology stack tools every company uses.
 I’ll group them according to the classic phases of a marketing campaign.

 Why it’s useful: This is an excellent element of the marketing technology stack for growing a mailing list, remarketing, and testing hypotheses.
-Monitor the performance of your campaigns in real time.
+Monitor the performance of your campaigns in real-time.
 Tested through the years, this tech is perfect for any business.

 Ads work well only when they lead to a top-notch page on the website.
 As the continuation of the ad’s message, it converts prospects into leads.
 In a perfect world, there is a landing page for each buyer persona you have.
 But then you realize that it’s designers’, copywriters’, developers’, and your time should be spent.
 Too many resources?
 Not anymore.

-Price: $225 per month (10% OFF if you pay annually), 14 days trial.
+$225 per month (10% OFF if you pay annually), 14 days trial.

-Alternative: Tilda, Instapage, Leadpages, GetResponse, Landingi, OptimizePress, SeedProd.
+Tilda, Instapage, Leadpages, GetResponse, Landingi, OptimizePress, SeedProd.

 Mid-size and enterprise companies usually choose the $360 or $1200 plan.

-Alternatives: WordPress, Drupal, Ghost, Wix, Squarespace, Webflow, Shopify, Joomla, Drupal, Magento.
+WordPress, Drupal, Ghost, Wix, Squarespace, Webflow, Shopify, Joomla, Drupal, Magento.

 SEO service is a must-have part of every martech stack.
 Work with Google SERP to be among its first 10 results for your target keywords and get a TON of chargeless traffic, and the pricing is quite nice.
 That’s simple:

-Alternatives: Conductor, Semrush, Serpstat, Moz, Ubersuggest, BuzzSumo, SE Ranking, WebCEO.
+Conductor, Semrush, Serpstat, Moz, Ubersuggest, BuzzSumo, SE Ranking, WebCEO.

 As we said, the future belongs to video content.
-TubeRanker helps to create the most prospective type of content for you, analyze competitors and drive more views and follows by ranking up on YouTube & Google.
+TubeRanker helps to create the most prospective type of content for you, analyze competitors and drive more views and followers by ranking up on YouTube & Google.

 That marketing technology has the next features:

-Price: $49 per month + applicable taxes.
+$49 per month + applicable taxes.
 As part of the advanced plan, you will receive 100 tracked keywords and 250 keyword tool searches.
 14 days trial is available.

-Price: $179 per month for small agencies and growing businesses.
+$179 per month for small agencies and growing businesses.
 That plan includes ten employees seat, 150 exports/month CSV, Excel or PDF (content searches, content analysis, etc.,) and a key question analyzer.

 This tool allows you to manage your entire social media strategy from one place.